Co-operative wholesale society: Co-operative federalism

-Co-operative wholesale societies have been advocated by co-operative federalism, which is the school of thought in co-operative economics favouring consumer co-operative societies.
-The co-operative federalists have argued that consumers' co-operatives should form co-operative wholesale societies and that, through such arrangements, they should undertake purchasing farms or factories.
-They argued that profits (or surpluses) from these CWSes should be paid as dividends to the member co-operatives, rather than to their workers.
+Co-operative wholesale societies advocated co-operative federalism, a strand or school of thought in co-operative economics that advocates consumer co-operative societies.
+The pioneering co-operative federalists argued that consumers' co-operatives should form co-operative wholesale societies and that, through such arrangements, they should purchase farms, factories and, later, banks and insurance companies.
+Any profits (or surpluses) made by a CWS should be paid as dividends to its owners, the proprietary co-operative consumer societies.